SharePoint/sp-dev-docs/docs/sp-add-ins/complete-basic-operations-using-javascript-library-code-in-sharepoint.md

 ```

-When you create a SharePoint-hosted add-in, you can add a reference to the object model by using HTML <script> tags.
+When you create a SharePoint-hosted add-in, you can add a reference to the object model by using HTML &lt;script&gt; tags.
 The add-in web in a SharePoint-hosted add-in allows you to use relative paths to reference the required files to use the JavaScript object model.